Maulanaaz/data-science-projects/projects/RCA_IBM/README.md

 The Baseline period shows that even outside of spikes, credit reporting errors and identity theft remain persistent issues, indicating that these problems are systemic rather than isolated events.

 Across all three periods : Spike 1, Spike 2, and Baseline, the most recurring issues are tied to **Inaccurate Credit Reporting** and **Identity Theft–related problems**.
 These two themes consistently appear as major contributors to complaint volumes, whether during widespread spikes or in the more stable baseline period.
-This suggests that the challenges are systemic rather than isolated, and addressing them would have the greatest overall impact
+This suggests that the challenges are systemic rather than isolated, and addressing them would have the greatest overall impact.

 ### Recommendation
 Based on the Root Cause Analysis, two issues stand out as the most persistent drivers of consumer complaints: **Inaccurate Credit Reporting** and **Identity Theft–related problems**.
 To address these causes, the following steps are recommended: